zongyz/react-sortablejs/README.md

 ## How does it work?

 Sortable affects the DOM, adding, and removing nodes/css when it needs to in order to achieve the smooth transitions we all know an love.
-This component reverses many of it's actions of the DOM so React can handle this when the state changes.
+This component reverses many of its actions of the DOM so React can handle this when the state changes.

 ## Caveats / Gotchas